YordanGeorgiev/aspark-starter/README.md

     apt-get autoclean
     apt-get install --only-upgrade bash
     sudo apt-get install -y perl
+    sudo apt-get install -y zip
     apt-get upgrade

+### 2.2.
+Fetch the source - option 1
+Fetch the source from git hub as follows:

+    # create your product dir:
+    mkdir -p /opt/csitea/
+    cd /opt/csitea/

+    # fetch the source
+    git clone git@github.com:YordanGeorgiev/aspark-starter.git

+    # DO NOT CD into the new dir !!!!

 ### 2.3.
 Ensure you have all the prerequisite binaries
 Ensure you have all the prerequisite binaries by issuing the following command